DS 4 review

 The sleek DS 4 promises to mix desirable coupe style, family hatch practicality and premium cabin quality

 Further boosting the car’s appeal is a classy cabin and strong line-up of petrol and diesel engines.
-It comes in three different specs - DSign, DStyle and DSport, and all models get LED daytime running lights, alloy wheels, air-con, a multifunction steering wheel and cruise control.
+It comes in two different specs - Elegance and Prestige.
+All models get LED daytime running lights, alloy wheels, air-con, a multifunction steering wheel and cruise control.

-It’s not without faults, though, as a cramped cabin and fixed rear side windows damage its family friendly credentials.
-But, it's lower price is definitely a deciding factor when choosing between premium rivals like the BMW 1 Series and Audi A4.
+It’s not without faults, though, as a cramped cabin with disappointing fit-and-finish in some areas and fixed rear windows damage its family friendly credentials.
+Its mediocre driving experience holds it back, too, but the lower price could be a deciding factor when choosing between premium rivals like the BMW 1 Series and Audi A4.

 Engines, performance and drive